Delusions of mediocrity

 sonorities.
 They are harmonically complex by now, full of colors I find

-a lot of good ideas for song.
-Now I understand Lorca’s love of
+a lot of good ideas for songs.
+Now I finally understand Lorca’s love of

 Debussy and Falla.
 The nuanced chromaticism of his Suites, so different